 What are the labor market effects of labor and product market concentration?
 We leverage detailed French administrative data to show that labor market concentration decreases both the number of hires and the wages of new hires, as hypothesized by Monopsony Theory.
-Based on our instrumental variable estimates with worker and firm fixed effects, a 10% increase in labor market concentration decreases hires by about 12.4% and the wages of new hires by nearly 0.9%.
+Based on our instrumental variable estimates with worker and firm fixed effects, a 10% increase in labor market concentration decreases hires by about 12.4% and the wages of new hires by nearly 0.9%, with less negative effects in more unionized industries.
 A 10% increase in product market concentration increases wages by 0.9%, with more positive effects in more unionized industries.
 The impact of product market concentration on wages is consistent with rent sharing.
 Product market concentration also has a negative but not always significant impact on the number of new hires.